-- 1.55.1 The ITTF Council has the powers set out in the Statutes, in particular to: - 1.55.1.1 receive and consider reports from Commissioners, and Commissions; - 1.55.1.2 appoint the Chairs of Permanent Committees and Commissions in odd numbered years and on the recommendation of the Executive Board, except the Chair of the Nominations Committee who shall be appointed by the Executive Board in even numbered years and the Athletes' Commission Chairs who shall be elected by the Athletes' Commission; - 1.55.1.3 appoint the members of the Audit and Finance Committee; - 1.55.1.4 appoint all the members of the Integrity Board with voting rights; - 1.55.1.5 consider Propositions and Resolutions regarding ITTF Rules and Regulations, other than this Constitution and Laws; - 1.55.1.6 award or revoke the hosting of the WJTTC, WPTTC, and WVTTC; - 1.55.1.7 approve any administrative and technical leaflets of the ITTF; - 1.55.1.8 determine the number of full and corresponding members of each Committee;
+- 1.55.1.
+The ITTF Council has the powers set out in the Statutes, in particular to: - 1.55.1.1. receive and consider reports from Commissioners, and Commissions; - 1.55.1.2. appoint the Chairs of Permanent Committees and Commissions in odd numbered years and on the recommendation of the Executive Board, except the Chair of the Nominations Committee who shall be appointed by the Executive Board in even numbered years and the Athletes' Commission Chairs

+- who shall be elected by the Athletes' Commission; - 1.55.1.3. appoint the members of the Audit and Finance Committee; - 1.55.1.4. appoint all the members of the Integrity Board with voting rights; - 1.55.1.5. consider Propositions and Resolutions regarding ITTF Rules and Regulations, other than this Constitution and Laws; - 1.55.1.6. award or revoke the hosting of the WJTTC, WPTTC, and WVTTC; - 1.55.1.7. approve the technical standards and protocols of the Equipment Manuals of the ITTF; - 1.55.1.8. determine the number of full and corresponding members of each Committee; and - 1.55.1.9. delegate any of its powers to the Executive Board.